A Project Roadmap: How to Keep a Team and Stakeholders on Track

 Benefits of a project roadmap

-A project roadmap also helps manage stakeholder expectations and separate non-negotiable and main project aspects from flexible ones.
+• Manages stakeholder expectations.
+It separates non-negotiable and main project aspects from flexible ones.

-When new changes and circumstances appear, you can always refer to the roadmap and find the most important objectives agreed upon earlier.
+• Shows task priorities.
+When new changes and circumstances appear, you can always refer to a roadmap and find the most important objectives agreed upon earlier.
 It helps to make quick decisions and properly prioritize tasks.

 Challenges of a project roadmap